Skip to content

 Source Code

-Here is the pseudo code for the two workers (full code here):
+Here is the pseudo code for the two workers (full code for encoder, decoder):

 const encoder = new VideoEncoder({